 Improved understanding of borderline personality disorder has helped treatment move beyond symptom management and coping skill development to the resolution of underlying emotional issues, especially those related to trauma.
 While traditional borderline personality disorder interventions are still effective and frequently used to treat the condition, trauma-focused therapies have become increasingly popular treatment options.

-The most traditional form of psychotherapy is psychodynamic psychotherapy, the approach pioneered by psychoanalysts like Sigmund Freud and Carl Jung.
 The focus in psychodynamic therapy is on helping clients gain insights into the origins of their psychological complexes, which often lie in childhood experiences.
 By bringing unconscious reactions or beliefs from childhood into the light of conscious awareness, a person can be freed from them and learn how to make more conscious choices about what they believe and how they act as adults.

 Since most people with borderline personality disorder grew up in abusive or chaotic homes, their unconscious reactions, beliefs and adaptive strategies were shaped by these environments.
 A psychodynamic therapist can help a person with borderline personality disorder identify and process past experiences and re-shape beliefs about relationships that were derived from experiences with their parents and other authority figures.